artefactual/atom-docs/user-manual/import-export/csv-import.rst

    limiters are mutually exclusive - you cannot pick a repository AND a top-level description.

-   To limit your matches to the holdings of a specifc :term:`archival institution`, use the :term:`drop-down menu` to select the name of the related institution
+   To limit your matches to the holdings of a specific :term:`archival institution`, use the :term:`drop-down menu` to select the name of the related institution

    To limit your matches to a specific top-level description, place your cursor in the "Top-level description" field and begin to slowly type the name of the top-level description.
-This :term:`field` is an autcomplete menu - as you begin to type, AtoM will display matching records in the :term:`drop-down menu` that will appear below.
+This :term:`field` is an autocomplete menu - as you begin to type, AtoM will display matching records in the :term:`drop-down menu` that will appear below.
 When you see the top-level description you want to use as a match limit, click on it in the drop-down